RyanLiut/ryanliu_homepage/docs/README.md

 ## About Me

 I am a Ph.D. candidate in the School of Humanities at Tsinghua University.
 My major is computational linguistics, combining artificial intelligence and natural languages.
-I am interested in computational lexical semantics (including polysemy, ambiguity and uncertainty) and AI interpretability.
+I am interested in computational lexical semantics (including polysemy, ambiguity and uncertainty) and AI interpretability for LLMs.

 ## News
+- [December 2024] Volunteer applications have been accepted by [COLING 2025](https://coling2025.org/)!
+See you in Abu Dhabi~

+- [December 2024] Two papers to CoMeDi Workshop have been accepted!

-- [December 2024] ACL SRW 2025 is recruiting mentors.
-Fill out this [form](https://forms.gle/JeH53zDCm1piUtGH8) and more [info](https://acl2025-srw.github.io/mentoring) here.
+- [December 2024] ACL SRW 2025 is recruiting [mentors]((https://forms.gle/JeH53zDCm1piUtGH8)) and [reviewers]( https://forms.gle/SZVFgniyvZaYQ84k8 ).
+Refer to more [info](https://acl2025-srw.github.io/mentoring) here.

+- [December 2024] I got the feedback from ARR meta (a little bit negative though) and committed it to NAACL 2025.

 - [December 2024] I submitted a [thesis proposal](/projects/Thesis_Proposal_v4.pdf) on NAACL SRW 2025.
 Looking forward to the feedback!